boazreicher/sierra-plot/docs/docs/controls.md

 # Controls

-Some [configuration options](configuration_options.md) can be controlled without editing the panel, via contols in the panel itself:
+Some [configuration options](configuration_options.md) can be controlled without editing the panel, via controls in the panel itself:

 | ID | Action | Comments |